AndrewVolostnykh/JDBCproject/springBasics/README.md

 # Spring basics

-Here i saved some projects with practicing IoC, DI and other basics in popular frameworks
+Here i saved some projects with practicing IoC, DI, MVC and other basics in popular frameworks